imfelix/freecodecamp-challenge/frontend-development-certificate/basic-algorithm-scripting/05-title-case-a-sentence.md

 # Explanation

 1. Take the first character of the word
-2. Convert the character to uppercase
+2. Convert the character to upper case
 3. Concatenate it with the rest of the word
-4. Also, convert the rest of the words to lowercase.
+4. Also, convert the rest of the words to lower case.